Oleo strut: History

-Furthermore, refinements continued to be made to the technology behind the oleo strut.
-During 1954, hydropneumatic suspension was introduced, which utilizes the same principle of a gas that compresses (nitrogen) and a fluid that does not; in this application, an engine-driven pump is used to pressurize the hydraulic fluid.
+Refinements continued to be made to the technology behind the oleo strut.
+During 1954, hydropneumatic suspension was introduced, which uses the same principle of a gas that compresses (nitrogen) and a fluid that does not; in this use, an engine-driven pump is used to pressurize the hydraulic fluid.
 Another such example was a US patent filed by Jarry Hydraulics during 1958.
-During the 1960s, the British Ministry of Technology sponsored research into theoretical studies into improved oleo-dampening technology.
-In 2012, it was proposed that the vibration-dampening qualities of the oleo strut could be enhanced by using semi-active control to adjust fluid viscosity.
+During the 1960s, the British Ministry of Technology sponsored research into theoretical studies into improved oleo-damping technology.
+In 2012, it was proposed that the vibration-damping qualities of the oleo strut could be enhanced by using semi-active control to adjust fluid viscosity.
 The use of oleo struts for electric-powered automatic guided vehicles has also been evaluated.

 According to Engineering360, by 2019, the oleo-pneumatic strut had become the most common type of shock absorber in use on modern aircraft.
-In particular, the oleo strut has seen heavy use on the largest cargo airplanes in the world, such as the Antonov An-124 Ruslan; it reportedly provides for a rough-field landing capacity while carrying payloads of up to 150 tons.
-This design also cushions the airframe from the impacts of taxiing, resulting in greater levels of comfort for passengers and crew alike.
+The oleo strut has seen much use on the largest cargo airplanes in the world, such as the Antonov An-124 Ruslan; it reportedly provides for a rough-field landing capacity while carrying payloads of up to 150 tons.
+This design also cushions the airframe from the impacts of taxiing, resulting in greater levels of comfort for passengers and crew.

 In non-aircraft use, the Quadro range of motor scooters use the oleo strut, which is claimed to give favourable low speed lean characteristics.